-- B.39 The private rented sector has grown significantly in recent years and the Government sees it as playing a vital role in meeting housing needs and supporting economic growth.
-Measures to promote the private rented sector include: - The Build to Rent Fund, providing equity finance for purpose-built private rented housing, alongside a £10 billion debt guarantee scheme to support the provision of these homes; - Proposals to ensure tenants receive proper protection from their landlords, including a new model tenancy agreement; - The Housing and Planning Act 2016 includes plans for the creation of a database of rogue landlords and agents and the power to impose civil penalties;
+- B.48 The private rented sector has grown significantly in recent years and the Government sees it as playing a vital role in meeting housing needs and supporting economic growth.
+Measures to promote the private rented sector in recent years have included: - The Build to Rent Fund, providing equity finance for purpose-built private rented housing, alongside a £10 billion debt guarantee scheme to support the provision of these homes; - Proposals to ensure tenants receive proper protection from their landlords, including a new model tenancy agreement; - The Housing and Planning Act 2016 includes provisions to tackle 'rogue landlords' and create a central database of rogue landlords and property agents; - £4.1 million funding allocated to 23 local authority areas to tackle rogue landlords and £2.6 million to tackle 'beds in sheds'; and

-- £4.1 million funding allocated to 23 local authority areas to tackle rogue landlords and £2.6 million to tackle 'beds in sheds'; and - The Government has also set up a Private Rented Sector Taskforce to improve the quality and choice of rented housing available to tenants nationally.
+The Government has also set up a Private Rented Sector Taskforce to improve the quality and choice of rented housing available to tenants nationally.
 The Taskforce is made up of developers, investors, and housing management bodies.